The DASH diet is a simple diet to follow. It has a host of health benefits. This article explains how to follow the DASH diet lucidly.

-The DASH diet helps lower blood pressure and improves your lipid profile and therefore is in favour of your heart.
-It would also help you lose weight, something that many people in the modern era strive for, yet only few attain.
-Even if you do not have these conditions, the diet is not only worth a look but suitable for following regularly.
-It is not just a diet pattern; it’s a way of life.
+The DASH diet will help lower blood pressure and improve the lipid profile, therefore favoring the heart.
+It also helps to lose weight, something that many people in the modern era aim for, yet only a few succeed.
+Even if a person does not have high blood pressure, the diet is worth looking at and suitable to be followed in a regular diet.
+It is not just a diet pattern; it is a way of life.

 It includes the following 8 simple steps:

 Cut on Your Salt Intake: Intake of too much salt can put your heart under pressure as fluid retention increases secondary to the salt intake.
 So choose homemade foods, and you can therefore control salts.
 Try to choose items in the diet that are low in their inherent salt content.
 This should not include pickles, smoked, or cured foods.

 Step Up On the Grains: Eat whole grains like whole-wheat bread, whole-grain cereals, brown rice, oatmeal, whole-wheat pasta, unsalted pretzels, and popcorn.
 This can increase the fiber content of the diet, thereby lowering the cholesterol level and making you feel full of cutting on those mid-meal snacks.

 Increasing the Content of Fruits and Vegetables in The Diet: This can help improve the vitamins and minerals in your diet, including the potassium and magnesium in the fruits, which can help lower blood pressure.
 In fruits and vegetables, the calories are primarily low, and the inherent fluid content is high.
 They also contain fiber, and for those with a sweet tooth, fruits like bananas can be great to satisfy their craving.
 This also brings in the ideal point of restricting sweets.
 One does not have to avoid them altogether, but moderation is advisable.
 And the use of fruits to satisfy that craving is a good idea.